-Appendix A
+Appendix A: Overall algorithm rules by criteria

 For each criteria/condition, the description of how to use the codes &/or labs listed is described before each inclusion and exclusion table listing the diagnoses, procedures, and/or labs.
-The codes in SQL where clause format (including single quotes around codes in comma separated lists) are in a separate code list document also posted on PheKB.org, see the end of either document for notes on the SQL wildcards* used in the lists of codes.
+The final definitive list (which should (but may not completely/fully) match those below and may be more detailed) of codes in SQL where clause format (including single quotes around codes in comma separated lists) are in a separate code list (Appendix B) in another document (FINAL_SLE_SLICC_SQL_code_w_vocab_codes_inc_LOINC_eMERGE.docx) also posted on PheKB.org, see the end of either document for notes on the SQL wildcards* used in the lists of codes.
+For detailed descriptions for labs broken down by LOINC codes, see Appendix C in a spreadsheet (Updated_SLE_LOINC_final.xlsx) also posted on PheKB.org

 Oral Ulcer Inclusion Criteria